Cover My Ride(Auto Insurance)

 How wildfires, urban conflagrations spread and impact property

-Ways that wildfires spread and cause damage to property:
+Ways that fires spread and cause damage to property:

 1. Direct flames: Actual flame coming into direct contact with a building/combustible material.
 (Smith, 2009)